chihyi-lin/Emotion-Classification/Progress Report Wiki.md

 * further literature review
 * try implementing next steps
 ## Goals achieved (fill at the end of each work week)
+* watch the videos of other groups
+* further literature review

 ## Plans for next week (fill at the end of each work week)
+* Attend Q&A session and discuss next steps based on feedbacks